mrkiffie/mrkiffie.com/scripts/helpers/README.md

 # Helpers

-These are helpers for handlebars
+These are template helpers for handlebars